-Fighting rages street-to-street in Yemen’s key Hodeida
+Fighting rages street-to-street in Yemen’s key port city

-SANAA, Yemen (AP) — Yemeni officials say street battles are raging in several areas of the contested port city of Hodeida, where a U.S.-backed, Saudi-led coalition is trying to drive out Iran-backed Shiite rebels.
+SANAA, Yemen (AP) — Street battles raged on Sunday in several areas of Yemen’s contested port city of Hodeida, where a U.S.-backed, Saudi-led coalition is trying to drive out Iran-backed Shiite rebels, officials said.

-They say airstrikes from warplanes and Apache attack helicopters shook residential neighborhoods throughout Sunday, while ground forces clashed around the university in the city’s south, as well as al-Thawra and May 22 hospitals to the east.
+They say airstrikes from warplanes and Apache attack helicopters shook residential neighborhoods throughout the day, while ground forces clashed around the university in the city’s south, as well as al-Thawra and May 22 hospitals to the east.

-All spoke on condition of anonymity as they weren’t authorized to brief reporters.
+Residents said they heard heavy gunfire and saw smoke rising from both areas, with several military vehicles on fire near the university.
+Intense fighting around al-Thawra Hospital blocked access to it for hours, while rebels retook the May 22 hospital after it fell briefly to the coalition, they said.
+Photos of damaged hospital buildings have been circulating on social media.

+Closer to the port facilities, the gateway for vital humanitarian aid, rebel gunmen occupied one the country’s largest flour mills and posted fighters on its rooftop, one official added.
+He said efforts are ongoing to evacuate workers inside the site he feared could now be targeted by airstrikes.

 Most Read Nation & World Stories